Public Policy Masters Programs & Schools in Denver

 What’s The Difference Between a MPP and a MPA?

-Masters in Public Policy programs have a lot in common with a related degree, the Master of Public Administration or MPA.
-In fact, not only might some of the coursework overlap, but some programs might even combine the two, offering instead a “master of public policy and administration.”
-With all that uniting them, how does one tell them apart?
+Masters in Public Policy programs have a lot in common with the MPA.
+Also known as the Master of Public Administration.
+For instance, coursework often overlaps.
+Some programs might even combine the two degrees.
+(That’s called a master of public policy and administration.)
+So how do you tell the two programs apart?

 What To Expect In A MPP Program

 Masters in public policy programs bring together many subjects.
 The goal is to offer a full picture of a complex field.
 Core courses may touch on everything from political science to health policy.
 You could learn how international development helps those in need.
 Or the role public health plays in community wellbeing.

 You could also hone analytical skills, so you can prepare to solve real problems.
 Some programs may even offer concentrations.
 Interested in nonprofit management?
 How about a particular policy issue?
 There may be a program that’s perfect for your goals.

 Able to study full time?
 You may be able to earn your degree in as little as two years.
 Have a more hectic schedule?
 You may want to look for part time or flexible options.
 Luckily, online learning could make your studies even more convenient.
 Generally, program formats fall into three categories.

 - Online Master of Public Policy: Studying online could help you balance school and work.
 And whatever else life throws at you!
 Online MPP programs deliver courses to your laptop or tablet.
 So, you can bring your studies with you.

 - Masters of Public Policy Schools: You could also earn your MPP in person at a school of public policy.
 This offers a unique chance.
 Not only could you learn about policy research.
 You could explore the needs of the community around you!